Monday, March 30, 2015

 The Wilkes County Playmakers portray Laura, Anne, and Perline all vying for Tom.

+Was Tom covering for Anne?
 Were Anne and/or Perline involved in the murder?
-Was Tom covering for Anne?
 Did Anne manipulate or betray Tom?
 Was Laura pregnant when she died?
 Were Tom and Laura planning to elope?
 Was Tom trying to "do in" whoever gave him the pock (as witnesses testified in court)?
 For that matter, could it have been one of Stoneman's raiders who brought the pock into Happy Valley?
 The Foster cousins already had quite a reputation, and one of Gillem's soldiers commented in his journal about the flirtatious young ladies of Happy Valley.

 Gillam Grayson (right) and Henry Whittier (rear)